-Rebecca Carson’s practice encompasses a wide range of commercial litigation matters, with a focus on complex disputes involving patent infringement, trademarks, contractual issues, employment matters and business torts.
+Rebecca Carson’s practice encompasses a wide range of complex commercial litigation matters, including patent infringement, trademarks, contractual issues, employment matters and business torts.
 Rebecca has gained significant trial experience at the firm, including recent trials in federal court and at the U.S. International Trade Commission (ITC), one of which was selected as a Top Verdict by the Daily Journal.
 Rebecca also has experience arguing before the Federal Circuit and the Patent Trial and Appeal Board (PTAB).
 The Daily Journal named Rebecca one of the Top 40 Lawyers Under 40 in 2018 and one of the 75 Top IP Lawyers in California in 2019.
 She was also recognized nationally in 2018 as a “Rising Star” in technology by Law360.